vlang/v/doc/docs.md

 The `@[aligned]` attribute can be applied to a structure or union to specify a minimum alignment (in bytes) for variables of that type.
 Using the `@[aligned]` attribute you can only *increase* the default alignment.
-Use `@[packed]` you want to *decrease* it.
+Use `@[packed]` if you want to *decrease* it.
 The alignment of any struct or union, should be at least a perfect multiple of the lowest common multiple of the alignments of all of the members of the struct or union.

 Example:
 ```v